 MOLECULAR MECHANISMS IN LEUKEMIA

-Our lab carries out experimental and correlative research related to hematological cancers.
+Our lab carries out experimental and correlative research related to lymphoid cancers.
 The experimental component of our work is directed at understanding the molecular mechanisms that underlie acute lymphoblastic leukemia, an aggressive and relatively common cancer in children.
-We are especially interested in an oncogenic transcription factor called E2A-PBX1.1 The figure illustrates how an amino-terminal portion of the E2A gene product E47, a DNA-binding transcription factor that regulates target genes involved in B-lymphoid development, becomes fused to a portion of PBX1, a homeodomain-containing transcription factor, to create oncogenic E2A-PBX1.
+We are especially interested in an oncogenic transcription factor called E2A-PBX1.1 The figure illustrates how an amino-terminal portion of the E2A (also called TCF3) gene product E47, a DNA-binding transcription factor that regulates target genes involved in B-lymphoid development, becomes fused to a portion of PBX1, a homeodomain-containing transcription factor, to create oncogenic E2A-PBX1.

 E2A-PBX1 disrupts the normal regulation of cellular proliferation and differentiation by mechanisms that involve physical interactions with other proteins and DNA; these ultimately lead to abnormal gene regulation.
-Essentially, we use a wide range of techniques, including biochemical and cell biology experiments involving mouse models, to identify and elucidate key physical and functional molecular interactions involved in transforming normal hematopoietic cells into leukemic ones.
+Essentially, we use a wide range of techniques, including biochemical and cell biology experiments, to identify and elucidate key physical and functional molecular interactions involved in transforming normal hematopoietic cells into leukemic ones.
 We have shown that oncogenesis mediated by E2A-PBX1 requires binding of its amino-terminal transcriptional activation domain to the KIX domain of the transcriptional co-activator CREB binding protein (CBP).2,3 Exciting experimental avenues for us include biophysical and structural experiments being carried out in collaboration with Dr. Steven Smith, in the Queen's Department of Biomedical and Molecular Sciences.
 For example, the figure below shows a three-dimensional structure that we solved of a complex that includes an amino-terminal transcriptional activation domain from E2A-PBX1 stably bound to the KIX domain of the transcriptional co-regulator CREB binding protein (CBP).4 The arrow indicates a leucine side chain that is required for both physical binding with CBP and the oncogenic function of E2A-PBX1.